Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX Multi Routing.md

 It outputs **RAW telegram information** (APDU + cEMI hex + addresses) for every telegram received from the KNX bus of the selected gateway.
 It can also accept those RAW telegram objects on its input and forward them to the selected gateway.

+## Server KNX/IP mode
+Set **Mode** to **Server KNX/IP** to start an embedded KNXnet/IP tunneling server (UDP).
+Incoming client telegrams are emitted as the same RAW format used by MultiRouting.
+The node also accepts RAW telegram objects on its input and injects them to the connected tunneling client(s).

 ## Output message format
 `msg.payload` contains:
 - `knx.event`: `GroupValue_Write` / `GroupValue_Response` / `GroupValue_Read`